On the ranks of the third secant variety of Segre-Veronese embeddings

 \section{Proof of Theorem \ref{dd1}}

-Autarky Lemma (proved in \cite[Lemma 3.3]{bb5} and recalled here in Lemma \ref{autarky}) is true also for the border rank (\cite[Proposition 2.1]{bl1}).
+{Autarky Lemma (proved in \cite[Lemma 3.3]{bb5} and recalled here in Lemma \ref{autarky}) is true also for the border rank (\cite[Proposition 2.1]{bl1}).
 This allows to formulate the analog of Corollary \ref{AutarkyCorollary} for border rank.
-Therefore, in order to prove Theorem \ref{dd1} we can limit ourselves to the study of the case $n_i=1$ for all $i$'s.
-This is the reason why in this section we will always work with the Segre variety of $\PP^1$'s.
-Let be the Segre embedding of $k$ copies of $\PP^1$'s and $X:=\nu((\PP^1)^k)$; and let
+Therefore, in order to prove Theorem \ref{dd1} and $x\le k-1$, we can limit ourselves to the study of the case $n_i=1$ for all $i$'s.
+This is the reason why in the first part of this section we will always work with the Segre variety of $\PP^1$'s. } Let be the Segre embedding of $k$ copies of $\PP^1$'s and $X:=\nu_{1^{(k)}}((\PP^1)^k)$; and let